dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 * The dataset has to be constantly updated with latest specifcs

 ## Conclusion
 As part of the project I was successfully able to extract a dataset, define questions and explore the data using data exploratory and wrangling techniques to anwser the questions.
-Also the project has helped me learn and to think on how to handle and anticaipate isseus wihile cleaning up data and how to overcome the same.
+Also the project has helped me learn and to think on how to handle and anticipate issues while cleaning up data and how to overcome the same.
 It has also taought me the trick to think further beyond the data and help to improve the same.

 ## References
 * SQLite Tutorial http://www.sqlitetutorial.net/sqlite-sample-database/